Interesting facts about Bulgaria

 We will tell you about the traditions and habits of the locals, about the secrets of Bulgarian cuisine, as well as about the unique places in Bulgaria that are worth visiting.

-Bulgaria today is not only clean beaches, gentle sea and picturesque nature.
-It's an amazing country with something new to offer its guests at every turn.
-Prepare for your upcoming trip to Bulgaria by reading this article with interesting facts about this tourist country.
+Today, Bulgaria is not only about pristine beaches, gentle sea waves, and picturesque landscapes.
+It is a fascinating country that reveals something new to its visitors at every step.
+An article with interesting facts about this tourist destination will help you prepare for your upcoming trip to Bulgaria.

 Language

 The official language of the country is Bulgarian.
-English and German are often used.
+Russian, English, and German are also commonly spoken.

-Interestingly, in Bulgaria it is not customary to admit that you don't know the answer to a question.
-The local population is more likely to answer vaguely, vaguely, or incorrectly, but will never say "I don't know".
+Interestingly, in Bulgaria it is not customary to admit that you don’t know the answer to a question.
+Locals are more likely to give a vague, unclear, or even incorrect answer, but they will never say “I don’t know.”

 Gestures

-Remember that the expression of agreement-disagreement in Bulgaria is the opposite of the one we use.
-This means that Bulgarians shake their heads in agreement and nod, or rather, slightly raise their heads in disagreement.
+Keep in mind that expressions of agreement and disagreement in Bulgaria are the opposite of what we are used to.
+This means that Bulgarians shake their heads to say “yes” and nod—or slightly toss their heads upward—to say “no.”

-It is believed that during the rule of the Ottoman Empire people changed gestures to deceive the enemy when he asked if a person renounces Orthodoxy by threatening with a dagger.
-The tradition of trickery took root.
+It is believed that during the rule of the Ottoman Empire, people changed their gestures to trick the enemy when asked, under threat of a dagger, if they would renounce Orthodoxy.
+This tradition of cunning survived through the centuries.

 Folklore Festival Bulgaria